-The black-and-white thinking divides reality into light and dark with a clean cut, canceling its complexity, ambiguity, and every nuance.
+The black-and-white thinking divides reality into light and dark with a clean-cut, canceling its complexity, ambiguity, and every nuance.
 It makes us think in terms of “all or nothing”.

-Exercising black-and-white thinking means believing that things can be completely right or totally wrong, that people are either friends or foes, that the days are perfect or a nightmare, that all that is not a success is a failure, and that all that is not virtuous is vicious.
+Exercising all-or-nothing thinking means believing that things can be completely right or totally wrong, that people are either friends or foes, that the days are perfect or a nightmare, that all that is not a success is a failure, and that all that is not virtuous is vicious.
 It is now or never.
 We are beautiful or ugly, that you love or you hate, and so on.

-In short: black-and-white thinking tends to define a situation by making clear, rigid and permanent distinctions.
-It reduces the multiform, complex and sometimes indecipherable chaos to “this” or “that”.
+In short: black-and-white thinking tends to define a situation by making clear, rigid, and permanent distinctions.
+It reduces the multiform, complex, and sometimes indecipherable chaos to “this” or “that”.
 It tends to define the reality of people and events with only two opposing categories: good or bad.

 Black-And-White Thinking Is a Cognitive Distortion

-Just open the newspaper, listen to a piece of news and make a list of how many examples of dichotomous thought you found.
+Just open the newspaper, listen to a piece of news, and make a list of how many examples of dichotomous thought you found.
 You will be surprised to see how many individuals think in black and white.